rayray/flac2ipod_cli/README.md

 ## This isn't ready for use yet.

-**Current status:** successfully adds MP3s to iPod, working on conversion now
+**Current status:** 60% finished, conversion and syncing works, need to add proper filehandling

 This is a command line program that will accept either FLAC file(s) or a directory of FLACs as an argument, convert the FLAC(s) to MP3s, and load